History of Gateway Park

 From its inception, Gateway Park was intended to attract visitors from Arlington, Hurst, and other suburban areas in Tarrant County and beyond.
 The vision included maintaining the park in a largely natural state and adding biking and hiking trails, picnic areas, and sports fields.
 Today, the park welcomes approximately 600,000 visitors each year.

-Gateway Park officially opened to the public on May 14, 1986, and one of its inaugural events was hosting an overnight camp for a wagon train participating in the Texas Sesquicentennial celebration.
+Gateway Park officially opened to the public on May 14, 1986.
+One of its inaugural events was hosting an overnight camp for the Texas Sesquicentennial Wagon Train.
 The wagon train had journeyed across the state for six months, beginning in Sulphur Springs and concluding in Fort Worth.
 A total of 137 wagons and 620 horses entered the park and spent the night there.
 The following morning, Governor Mark White arrived by helicopter to address the group as they ate breakfast.

 In 2003, Gateway Park was incorporated into the Trinity River Vision master plan, which extended the park’s boundaries westward to Riverside Drive.
 The park’s “oxbow” is a crucial component of this master plan, designed to help slow the river’s flow when the bypass channel near downtown is constructed.
 Eventually this partnership aims to accomplish the reforestation of the ecosystem, with the planting of approximately 80,000 oak and pecan trees.

 Currently, only about half of Gateway Park is accessible to the public.
-A new master plan aims to develop the remaining half, with an estimated cost of around $170 million in today’s dollars.
+The current master plan aims to develop the remaining half, with an estimated cost of around $170 million in today’s dollars.
 If fully implemented, this master plan would enhance Gateway Park’s role as an economic driver and establish it as a prominent destination point within the city..